coryshain/cdr/README.md

 CDR models can be trained and evaluated using provided utility executables.
 Help strings for all available utilities can be viewed by running `python -m cdr.bin.help`.
 Full repository documentation, including an API, is provided at the link above.

-This repository also provides alpha support for CDRNN (*manuscript in preparation*), a deep neural extension of CDR that models the impulse response as a non-stationary, context-dependent manifold over the predictor and time dimensions.
-CDRNN eliminates many simplifying assumptions made by CDR and improves its ability to capture non-linear featural and temporal relationships between the predictors and the response.

 ## Installation